4 Rules For Raising Open-Minded Kids Who Listen To Others

 Adolescence: Get Your Kids Involved

 Adolescence is often when kids start to address more complicated moral ideas, such as the concept of the ‘white lie.’
 Once they are able to consider another person’s perspective, lying to preserve their feelings becomes a legitimate moral question.

-“These are all great ways to develop empathy as they will gain a new perspective,” Creelman explains.
+“These are all great ways to develop empathy as they will gain a new perspective,” Creelman says.
 “They can see how the others live, what it means to have a disability, or a disadvantage.”
 This is the real training ground for them to use the skills you’ve already taught.

 At some point, children need to deal with issues on their own, experience new perspectives, and decide how they will react.
 There is always the danger of falling into echo chambers, of making the wrong choice.
-But by demonstrating good listening, validating emotions, and offering new experiences, parents can give their children the best tools to make the right decision.
+But by demonstrating good listening, validating emotions, and offering new experiences, parents can give their children the best tools to make the right decisions.

 This article was originally published on